 top of page

-5 Essential Questions to Assess Your AgeTech Innovation's Potential: Question #3 - How much are you asking users to change their behavior?
+4 Big Questions to Ask Yourself about Your AgeTech Innovation: Question #3 - How much are you asking users to change their behavior?

-In this series, we explore the 5 critical questions to ask about your AgeTech innovation before going to market to ensure you are creating consumer relevance and maximizing your in-market potential.
+In this series, we explore 4 critical questions to ask about your AgeTech innovation before going to market to ensure you are creating consumer relevance and maximizing your in-market potential.

 Before launching or investing in an AgeTech innovation, ask yourself these questions first to make sure you're betting on the right play and/or to make sure your innovation is the best it can be to succeed in market.